dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleKeywordSuggestionsLiveRequestInfo.md

 keyword
 required field
 UTF-8 encoding
-a keyword should be at least 3 characters long;
+the keywords will be converted to lowercase format;
-the keywords will be converted to lowercase format
+learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Defined in

-main.ts:84738
+main.ts:94452

 ***